VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 - Break the Targets Targets support a higher max speed value
 - Fighter Spawn Positions can be set
 - Items can be placed manually on the stage (or in the air), and will appear at the specified location when the stage loads.
 Some items can be set to "does not dissapear" or "respawns at this location when it dissapears".
+- When the Flag item is set, it can be given a Team Color and a corresponding Capture Zone.
+When a Capture Zone is set, the Flag can only be used while in that corresponding Capture Zone.
+The Capture Zone can be set to only activate if a Flag of a particular Team color is present in it.
 - New materials and terrain types
 - New backgrounds, including the animated background from Melee Break the Targets
 - Duplicate Selection function